mauno-j-ronkko/sharkC64/docs/ide/examples/examples.md

 | [example14](../../../examples/example14.s64)   | use int variables                             | 2.3    |                                                |                                              |        |

-The modules above use the following utility modules.
+The code snippets above use the following utility modules that can be downloaded along the code snippets.

 | Name                                | Purpose                     | Used by              |
 |-------------------------------------|-----------------------------|----------------------|